M-Shemex/Front-end-mastery-roadmap/README.md

 - **Web Performance Optimization**: Focus on optimizing your applications for speed and efficiency, employing techniques like code splitting and lazy loading.
 - **Backend Communication Protocols**: Learn about different protocols used for backend communication, such as REST, GraphQL, WebSockets, etc., through the course by Hussein Nasser on Udemy.
 - **Networking Fundamentals**: Gain a strong foundation in networking principles through the course by Hussein Nasser on Udemy.
-- **Electron.js**: Learn to use Electron.js for building native desktop applications using web technologies.
+- **Electron.js**: Learn to use Electron.js for building native desktop applications using web technologies. -
+- **Axios**: Master Axios for making HTTP requests from the browser.
 ## Phase 4: Learning UI/UX Design Principles
 - **Basics of UI/UX Design**: Understand the fundamentals of user interface and user experience design.
 - **Design Thinking and Process**: Learn about the design thinking process, user research, and user personas.